ernestosbarbosa/azure-devops-node-api/README.md

 ## APIs

 To see what APIs are available, see the appropriate client interface.
-For example, [GitApi.ts](https://github.com/Microsoft/azure-devops-node-api/blob/master/api/GitApi.ts)
+For example, [GitApi.ts](https://github.com/Microsoft/azure-pipelines-node-api/blob/master/api/GitApi.ts)

-More detailed information for the endpoints of each API can be found at https://docs.microsoft.com/en-us/rest/api/vsts/?view=vsts-rest-4.1

 ## Running Samples